sharara6/WhatsApp-Clone/README.md

 1. Deploy frontend and backend services to Azure App Service.
 2. Use Azure Monitor for application performance tracking.
-3. Configure Azure PostgreSQL, Redis, MongoDB, and MQTT.
+3. Configure Azure PostgreSQL, Redis, and MongoDB.
 4. Set up environment variables in Azure.

 ## License